-- Turn off power to the thermostat at the breaker.
+- Switch off power to the thermostat at the breaker.

-- Pull off the thermostat and look at the wiring.
+- Remove the thermostat and find the wiring.

 Do Nest or ecobee Need a C Wire?

-Rely on Willco Air Conditioning, Refrigeration & Heating Inc. for Your Smart Thermostat Installation Needs
+Depend on Willco Air Conditioning, Refrigeration & Heating Inc. for Your Smart Thermostat Installation Needs